Sourdough Artisan Loaf

 If you try this recipe and love it, I would love it if you would come back and give it 5 stars!

-A delicious handmade crusty loaf of bread with a soft inside.
+A delicious handmade crusty loaf of bread with a soft inside and perfect for the beginner sourdough baker!

 Ingredients